fedora-python/portingguide/source/tools.rst

 *

-  Even though this is a conservative guide, we encourage you to try porting C extensions away from the Cython C API.
+  Even though this is a conservative guide, we encourage you to try porting C extensions away from the Python C API.
 For wrappers to external libraries we recommend `CFFI`_; for code that needs to be fast there's `Cython`_.

   While this is relatively disruptive, the result will very likely be more